Nanomani/KodiLogMonitor/README.md

 If you just want to use the tool without installing Python:

 1. Go to the **[Releases](../../releases)** section on the right.
-2. Download the latest `KodiLogMonitor.exe`.
+2. Download the latest for your OS.
 3. Run the file.
 No installation is required.
-*Note: This binary is pre-built for Windows.*

 ---